mikl0s/dns.services/README.md

 A Python client library and CLI tool for managing DNS records through the DNS.services API.
 This tool provides a simple and intuitive interface for managing domains and DNS records programmatically or via command line.

-The DNS.Services API endpoints have been descoped, to only implement domains, DNS and Clientarea.
+For this module, the DNS.Services API endpoints have been descoped, to only implement domains, DNS and Clientarea endpoints.

 The scope of this module is to securely manage domains and DNS entries programatically.

 ## Features